Wimbledon canceled for 1st time since WWII because of virus

 That includes the Tokyo Olympics — which have been pushed back 12 months — and the NCAA men’s and women’s college basketball tournaments.

-Wimbledon is the first major tennis championship completely wiped out this year because of the coronavirus.
+Wimbledon is the first major tennis championship wiped out this year because of the coronavirus.
 The start of the French Open was postponed from late May to late September.

-As of now, the U.S. Open is still scheduled to be played in New York from Aug.
+Shortly after the news came from Wimbledon, the U.S. Tennis Association issued a statement saying it “still plans to host the U.S. Open as scheduled,” from Aug.
 31 to Sept.
-13.
+13 in New York.

-Wednesday’s decision means Novak Djokovic and Simona Halep will not get a chance to defend their Wimbledon titles from 2019.
+Wednesday’s decision by the All England Club means Novak Djokovic and Simona Halep will not get a chance to defend their Wimbledon titles from 2019.

-The cancellation also takes away what might have been one of Roger Federer’s best chances to try to add to his 20 Grand Slam titles, including a record eight at Wimbledon, where he lost a fifth-set tiebreaker to Djokovic in the last final after holding a pair of championship points.
-Federer, who turns 39 in August, is currently recovering from knee surgery and planned to return in time for the grass-court circuit.
+“We are going through something bigger than tennis and Wimbledon will be back!”
+Halep wrote on social media.
+“And it means I have even longer to look forward to defending my title.”

-In a statement last week, the All England Club said that postponing the two-week event would not come “without significant risk and difficulty” because of the grass surface.
-The club also said then that it already had ruled out “playing behind closed doors” without spectators.
+Serena Williams retweeted the club’s message about the cancellation and wrote: “I’m Shooked.”

-The tennis schedule already had been affected by the illness that has spread around the world, with about 20 tournaments postponed or canceled.
+The move takes away what might have been one of Federer’s best chances to try to add to his men’s-record 20 Grand Slam titles.
+Federer, who turns 39 in August, is currently recovering from knee surgery and planned to return in time for the European grass-court circuit that now has been erased from the calendar.

-The French tennis federation announced March 17 that its Grand Slam tournament was being moved.
+In a statement last week, the All England Club said that postponing the two-week event would not come “without significant risk and difficulty” because of the grass surface that is affected by weather conditions.
+The club also said then that it had ruled out “playing behind closed doors” without spectators.

 Hundreds of thousands of people have caught COVID-19, and thousands have died.
 For most people, the new coronavirus causes mild or moderate symptoms, which can include fever and cough, but also milder cases of pneumonia, sometimes requiring hospitalization.
-The risk of death is greater for older adults and people with other health problems.

-According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.
+The All England Club said it would work to help with the emergency response to the pandemic, including distributing medical equipment and food and offering the use of their facilities in other ways.

 Regular day-to-day life has come to a halt in many ways in many parts of the world in recent weeks, and sports has reflected that.

-The NBA, NHL and Major League Baseball are on hold indefinitely; the Kentucky Derby, Masters and Indianapolis 500 were pushed back several months until September; the European soccer championship — scheduled to end in London on the same day as the Wimbledon men’s final — was postponed from 2020 to 2021.
+The NBA, NHL and Major League Baseball are on hold indefinitely; the Kentucky Derby, Masters and Indianapolis 500 were pushed back several months until September; England’s Premier League and other club soccer competitions are currently suspended; and the European soccer championship — scheduled to end in London on the same day as the Wimbledon men’s final — was postponed from 2020 to 2021.

 Follow Howard Fendrich on Twitter at https://twitter.com/HowardFendrich